speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ### Surprise
 An assault carrier exits hyperspace and immediately begins firing on its prey.
 Fighters rapidly exit bays to support and protect the craft.
 Their opponents, caught unawares, are slow to respond and take significant damage before mounting their defense.
 In this situation, one side of the battle gained surprise over the other.

 The GM determines who might be surprised.
 If neither side tries to be stealthy, they automatically notice each other.
 Otherwise, the GM compares the Dexterity (Stealth) checks of anyone hiding with the passive Wisdom (Perception) score of each creature on the opposing side.
-Any ship that doesn’t notice a threat is surprised at the start of the encounter.
+Any ship that doesnï¿½t notice a threat is surprised at the start of the encounter.

-If you’re surprised, you can’t move or take an action on your first turn of the combat, and you can’t take a reaction until that turn ends.
-A member of a group can be surprised even if the other members aren’t.
+If youï¿½re surprised, you canï¿½t move or take an action on your first turn of the combat, and you canï¿½t take a reaction until that turn ends.
+A member of a group can be surprised even if the other members arenï¿½t.

 \columnbreak

 > ##### Combat Step By Step
 > **&emsp;1.
 Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.
 >
 > **2. Establish positions.** The GM decides where all the characters and monsters are located.
-Given the adventurers’ marching order or their stated positions in the room or other location, the GM figures out where the adversaries are—how far away and in what direction.
+Given the adventurersï¿½ marching order or their stated positions in the room or other location, the GM figures out where the adversaries areï¿½how far away and in what direction.
 >
-> **3. Roll initiative.** Everyone involved in the combat encounter rolls initiative normally, determining the order of combatants’ turns.
+> **3. Roll initiative.** Everyone involved in the combat encounter rolls initiative normally, determining the order of combatantsï¿½ turns.
 >
 > **4. Take turns.** Each participant in the battle takes a turn in initiative order.
 >